webspam/hdtSMP64/README.md

   be used as kinematic objects in constraints.
 Replace references to these with the NPC head (which should always be present).
 You may also need to set the frame of reference origin to the position of the missing bone relative to the head to get correct constraint behavior.

+## Console commands

+The smp console command will print some basic information about the number of tracked and active objects.
+The plugin recognizes the following optional parameters:

+* reset attempts to reload all meshes and reset the whole HDT-SMP system.
+However, it is a little buggy and may fail to reload some meshes or constraints properly.
+* gpu toggles the CUDA collision algorithm, if there is at least one CUDA device available.
+* dumptree dumps the entire node tree of the current targeted NPC to the log file.
+* detail shows extended details of all tracked actors, including active and inactive armour and head parts.
+* list shows a more concise list of tracked actors.

 ## Coming soon (maybe)